 We've got lots of Father's Day ideas for a meaningful celebration that won't break the bank.
 Use our suggestions to find the perfect Father's Day gift, dine out for brunch or dinner, or simply spend some time with him on a special outing.
 It's a day to acknowledge your dad and honor the contributions and sacrifices he … [Read more...] about Father’s Day ideas for gifts and things to do

 Here are our suggestions for Father’s Day restaurants for brunch or dinner in the Seattle-Tacoma metro area.
 Ideas include dine-in, takeout, and creative ideas for at-home meals and barbecues.
 If you are panicked about the perfect gift for your dad, check our other Father’s Day ideas for gifts and things to do.
-You … [Read more...] about Best affordable Father’s Day restaurants (dine-in, takeout, delivery)
+You … [Read more...] about Best affordable Father’s Day restaurants (dine-in, takeout, delivery, DIY)

 Juneteenth National Independence Day in the Seattle-Tacoma area